 Welcome to my blog!
 Along with three research partners, I am exploring the life and Quaker roots of Johns Hopkins, the founder of Johns Hopkins University.
-Organized around key members of the Hopkins family and employing an evidence-driven approach, my essays will focus special attention on the family's relationship to slavery and abolitionism during the 18th and 19th centuries.
+Organized around key members of the Hopkins family and employing an evidence-driven approach, my essays focus special attention on the family's relationship to slavery and abolitionism during the 18th and 19th centuries.

 Silhouettes were a Quaker artform.
 This example depicts Minnie Hopkins in 1866.